Must-know health information for travelling with your kids

-Ah, the GREAT SEDATION DEBATE – I touch on this topic a few times in this travel advice section and flying with kids but this is probably the best place to set out some of the pros and cons of this strategy of getting through flights with children.
+Ah, the GREAT SEDATION DEBATE – I touch on this topic a few times in this travel advice section and flying with kids, but this is probably the best place to set out some of the pros and cons of this strategy of getting through flights with children.

-Most suggested drugs are antihistamine-based medications (depending on your country these could be called Benadryl or Phenergan Elixir), usually used to fight the symptoms of allergies or motion sickness, but have the side effect of usually making a child drowsy, hence their popularity as a sedative for flying.
+Most suggested drugs are antihistamine-based medications (depending on your country, these could be called Benadryl or Phenergan Elixir), usually used to fight the symptoms of allergies or motion sickness, but have the side effect of usually making a child drowsy, hence their popularity as a sedative for flying.

-What most PC parents get up in arms about in this debate is that you are using a medicine (or ‘toxic chemicals’ as I have seen the most ardent describe it!) for its side effect rather than treating a cause.
+What most parents get up in arms about in this debate is that you are using a medicine (or ‘toxic chemicals’ as I have seen the most ardent describe it!) for its side effect rather than treating a cause.

-To be clear, there is no definitive evidence that using an antihistamine will settle your child during a flight, nor that it will help ‘cure’ jet lag; conversely in some children it can have the opposite effect of making your child more hyper and difficult.
+To be clear, there is no definitive evidence that using an antihistamine will settle your child during a flight, nor that it will help ‘cure’ jet lag; conversely, in some children, it can have the opposite effect of making your child more hyper and difficult.

-If you are having difficultly trying to calm and settle your child, you may want to try homeopathic remedies first.
-I have heard of people using chamomile drops, or placing lavender drops on pillows and blankets.
+If you are having difficulty calming and settling your child, you may want to try homoeopathic remedies first.
+I have heard of people using chamomile drops or placing lavender drops on pillows and blankets.

 I would not medicate just to make others around you comfortable, an old parenting adage but honestly – do what you think is right by the child – if they are highly distressed (not you or anyone around you staring) then do what you think is in their best interest to get them through the situation.